nathankoike/project-scribe/README.md

 If you would like to use this project in your own work, please fork from this project.

-For our part, we are citing the following paper for its researchers improvements to OCR and their implementation in Python 2.7.
+For our part, we are citing the following paper for its researchers' improvements to OCR/HTR and their implementation in Python 2.7.

 ```
 @inproceedings{chammas2018handwriting,